moi-cest-matthew/moi-cest-matthew.github.io/essays/Ill-Have-A-Beige-Colored-Cup-of-JavaScript-With-a-Shot-of-Vanilla-and-a-Side-of-Plain-White-Toast.md

+---
+layout: essay
+type: essay
-# I'll Have A Beige-Colored Cup of JavaScript With a Shot of Vanilla and a Side of Plain White Toast
+title: "I'll Have A Beige-Colored Cup of JavaScript With a Shot of Vanilla and a Side of Plain White Toast"
+date: 2023-08-31
+published: true
+labels:
+  - JavaScript, CC-BY-SA
+---
 *The following text is licensed under a CC-BY-SA 4.0 Global License.
 You may share it freely, even for economical purposes, so long as you provide me credit and a link to the license.*

 I did not code my first "Hello, World!" program last night.
 Over 9 or so years, I have worked with a variety of languages, from the blazing speed yet unforgiving precision of C++, to the safety of Java and Python, even putting up with ARM Assembly and self-studying a bit of Rust, which is new enough in 2023 that it is not currently taught at UH Mānoa.